protectwise/suricata-ipc/README.md

     lefthook run develop

 ## Building IPC Plugin
-To build the ipc plugin, you will need the suricata source, then set

-    SURICATA_SRC_DIR=/path/to/suricata

-You can then run

-    lefthook run build-plugin

-This will create the plugin in `ipc-plugin/build`
+Refer to [IPC Plugin Readme](plugins/ipc-plugin/README.md) for instructions.
+You will need the IPC plugin to use suricata-ipc.